savelee/leeboonstra-new/source/_posts/dialogflow-cx-introduction.md

 ---

-# Introducing Dialogflow CX

-## The popularity of Conversational AI

 According to Gartner, this is the year that 50% of the enterprises will spend more money on bot development than traditional mobile app development!
 At Google, we have made a similar observation.
 Through Google Cloud, we work a lot with enterprise customers, we get lots of questions about our conversational AI tools for building chatbots and voice bots, and we help companies build these.
 This includes bots for the apparent channels such as websites, iOS, Android mobile apps, and social media like Facebook Messenger, Twitter, Slack, Whatsapp, Line etc. but also: building virtual agents in contact centers!

 <!--more-->